-To provide for a residential neighborhood environment that acknowledges the unique character of the Western Promenade while accommodating dwellings on lots of at least 6,000 square feet.
-Construction of new multi-family dwellings at moderate densities is allowed, as is conversion of existing structures to multi-family dwellings, subject to standards encouraging compatibility and context sensitivity to ensure the stability of established residential neighborhoods.
+To provide for a residential neighborhood environment that acknowledges the unique character of the Western Promenade while accommodating a mixture of single-family, two-family, three-family, and four-family dwellings on lots of at least 6,000 square feet.
+Construction of new multi-family dwellings at moderate densities is allowed, as-is conversion of existing structures to multi-family dwellings, subject to standards encouraging compatibility and context sensitivity to ensure the stability of established residential neighborhoods.
 Select nonresidential uses may also be permitted in the RN-3 zone.